Common boundary fences

 If we oppose any part of your proposal, we will reply within 21 working days of getting your notice.
 If you do not receive a reply within this time you have the right to go ahead with the work and we will have to pay half the cost.

 Work needs to be completed within 90 days of the date given in your notice for starting work.
 After this period all arrangements will lapse.
-Any fence erected between private and Council land needs to be maintained in good condition.
+Any fence erected between private and Council land needs to meet the specifications outlined below, and be maintained in good condition.

 The requirements your new fence needs to meet

 To ensure new fences are well built, reasonably priced, and can be easily maintained, we will generally support your proposal if it meets the requirements set out below.
-Typically the Council will not paint our side of the fence, but if it is painted, the colour on the reserve side will be confirmed by the Manager of Parks & Reserves.
+Typically the Council will not paint our side of the fence, but if it is painted, the colour on the reserve side will be confirmed by the Parks & Reserves Manager.

 Paling fence